 The hostess looked at Richard.
 “You got that right.
 We’ve been slammed all day.
 This place gets very busy when the fleets come and dock here.
 It’s amazing the kinds of people I’ve met here.
 I’ve met people from Mars, Earth, Tau Ceti, Moab, Cirus, Altair before they broke away, and Alpha Centauri.
 Myself, I’m from Alpha Centauri.”
 Richard raised his hand.
 “You’re from Alpha Centauri?”
 Richard nodded his head.
 “Which colony cluster?”

 “Cluster B, Colony 1.”

 She then walked away leaving Richard looking at her.
 Then it dawned on him.
 “Tracy,” he whispered to himself, “I remember her.
-Tracy Williams.”
-Rachel looked to him.
-“She was one of the hottest girls in my high school class.
-Every guy wanted her and truth be told,” he nodded his head, “every guy did get her.
+Tracy Williams.
+She was one of the hottest girls in my high school class.
+Every guy wanted her and truth be told,” he nodded his head, “just about every guy did get her.
 She didn’t get the nickname ‘Easy Tracy’ for nothing.”

 Just then someone who looked like the manager of the place came to the table.
 “I’m sorry to disturb the both of you but since all of the tables are filed up here we have been trying to double up wherever we can.
-I have some people here who wouldn’t mind sharing a table with someone else, that is, if you don’t mind.”
+I have some people here who wouldn’t mind sharing a table with someone else, that is if you two don’t mind.”